SHARK - ANIMATRONIC STUDY

-Bluebird Marine Systems have been asked to look at the possibility of creating one of the most exciting displays in the world, but could not afford to stop their work on ocean plastic.
-If the project goes any further it will produce one of the largest and potentially most profitable showcases ever built that may suit many operators of exhibitions of all kinds.
+Bluebird Marine Systems had been asked to look at the possibility of creating one of the most exciting displays in the world, but could not afford to stop their work on ocean plastic.
+If the project had gone any further it may have produced one of the largest and potentially most profitable showcases ever built that to suit many operators of exhibitions of all kinds.
 The company ceased trading in 2017.

 OTHER PROJECTS - WALT CONTI